Skip to main content

 Designated area

-The original designated area extended across the entire Auckland region, from Warkworth to Pukekohe and including Great Barrier Island.
+The original designated area extended across the entire Auckland region, from Warkworth to Pukekohe including Great Barrier Island.

 Powers under a designation